chromice/ae/README.md

 > You can pass a custom file name to `attachment()` method as the first argument, if you do not want to use the actual name of the file.

 Image processing is a very common problem that can be solved in multiple ways.
-Let's create a simple image processor that can take any image, resize it to predefined dimensions, and cache the result for 10 years:
+Let's create a simple image processor that accepts an image file path, resizes it to predefined dimensions, and caches the result for 10 years:

 ```php
 // GET /resized/square/avatars/photo.jpg HTTP/1.1